titom73/docker-network-toolkit/mysocket-io-ssh-client/README.md

 # SSH Client for mysocket-io

-A small Alpine linux with SSH client to act as mysocket-io client to share remote access to lab.
+A small Alpine linux with SSH client to act as mysocket-io client to share remote access to lab using containerlab.

 ```yaml
 topology: